Sermon-Based Small Groups

 Wednesday, 6:30pm, at CBC (in the Youth Center), Open

-Life Groups are weekly groups that meet from 9:00am-9:45am on Sunday mornings before service to learn and study together.
+Sunday School meets from 9:00am-9:45am on Sunday mornings before service to learn and study together.
+There are several different classes being taught...see below for current offerings.

 4 year olds through 2nd grade, Room 125